herijooj/Kanye-Vault/Lyrics/Albums/5. My Beautiful Dark Twisted Fantasy/Snips/What happened to religion_ Oh, she lose it.md

 # What Happened to Religion?
 Oh, She Lose it

-May the Lord forgive us, may the gods be with us
+> [!quote] What Happened to Religion?
+Oh, She Lose it May the Lord forgive us, may the gods be with us
 In that magic hour, I seen good Christians
 Make brash decisions, oh, she do it